What Exactly is EAST?

 The last major influence on the class is the book “Drive: The Surprising Truth About What Motivates Us” by Daniel Pink.
 It a fantastic read about how autonomy, mastery, and purpose “drive” us to do some very amazing things.
 I would highly recommend this excerpt video that specifically speak about how these 3 factors lead to better performance and satisfaction: Daniel Pink – Autonomy, Mastery & Purpose

-This academic year marks the 15th year of EAST at Heyworth High School.
-While the class has evolved drastically over the those 15 years, the core belief has remained the same.
+This academic year marks the 18th year of EAST at Heyworth High School.
+While the class has evolved drastically over the those 18 years, the core belief has remained the same.
 Students equipped with the right tools and a little guidance can accomplish amazing things.
-Students have preserved local history, fed the hungry, broadcast events to people watching in other states and countries, raised thousands of dollars for the families of several Tremont High School students tragically killed in a car accident, St. Jude’s, the American Cancer Society, Autism research, Wounded Warriors, and the Humane Society, created an iPhone app, promoted safe driving and healthy lifestyles, created original maps and virtual tours, written a children’s book, and many, many other things over the last 15 years.
+Students have preserved local history, fed the hungry, broadcast events to people watching in other states and countries, raised thousands of dollars for the families of several Tremont High School students tragically killed in a car accident, St. Jude’s, the American Cancer Society, Autism research, Wounded Warriors, and the Humane Society, created an iPhone app, promoted safe driving and healthy lifestyles, created original maps and virtual tours, written a children’s book, promoted school spirit through graphic design and videos, planted a wind block, and many, many other things over the last 18 years.

 How does EAST work?